hartonoosu/Final_Cybella/README.md

     uvicorn main:app --host 0.0.0.0 --port 5000 --reload
     ```

-    (Note: this may take longer on the first run)
+    (Note: this may take longer on the first run after installation)

 4. Once it shows: